Where does my student register for classes?

 1211 Stevenson Center Lane

 (615) 322-0480, vanderbilt.edu/healthydores/

-The 21st-century academic library is more than just a building filled with books.
-It is a gateway to millions of electronic books and scholarly journals, to librarians and archivists with research and technology expertise, and to repositories of archives, manuscripts, artwork and rare books that inspire discovery and insight.
+The modern academic library is more than a building filled with books.
+It is a gateway to millions of electronic books and scholarly journals, to librarians and archivists with research and technology expertise, and to repositories of artwork, manuscripts, archives and rare books that inspire discovery and insight.
 Library spaces across campus offer quiet individual study spaces, technology-enhanced group study, and instructional rooms, as well as learning commons, exhibition galleries, and cafes.

 Through Immersion Vanderbilt, students transform ideas into action, explore their passions, and make a difference in the world through their Immersion Vanderbilt experience.
 Students first meet with an Immersion Vanderbilt adviser, then complete a mentored immersive experience, and finally complete a final culminating piece under the guidance of a Vanderbilt faculty mentor.
 First-year students can explore Immersion Vanderbilt and consider it in the context of the other decisions they will make in their sophomore year, such as declaring their major and pursuing leadership opportunities in campus organizations.
 All students must submit an experience declaration by April 1 of their sophomore year and will complete their final culminating piece no later than their last semester on campus.
 Students may certainly finish Immersion Vanderbilt before then, too.
 Students are encouraged to contact the Office of Immersion Resources anytime with questions.